35th Fighter Wing: Misawa Air Base

 The 35th Fighter Wing was redesignated and reassigned 1 October 1994 when it inactivated at NAS Keflavik and was reactivated the same day at Misawa Air Base, Japan where the wing assumed the missions and responsibilities previously performed by the 432d Fighter Wing.

 The day following its inactivation in Iceland, the wing was reestablished and redesignated as the 35th Fighter Wing under Pacific Air Forces.
 The wing serves as host unit for Misawa Air Base, Japan, supporting 33 US associate units and units of the Japan Self-Defense Forces Northern Air Defense Force, primarily the 3rd Air Wing, which celebrated its 70th anniversary in 2007.
 In addition to providing air defense of northern Japan, the wing has also deployed aircraft and personnel to Southwest Asia in support of Operations Northern and Southern Watch from 1997 to present, and in Afghanistan and Iraq after the September 11 terrorist attacks.

+In 2025, the wing began divesting F-16s in preparation for the arrival of fifth-generation fighters.
+The first F-35A Lightning II aircraft arrived at Misawa Air Base on 28 March 2026 and were assigned to the 13th Fighter Squadron, marking the first permanent basing of U.S. Air Force F-35s in Japan.
+A ribbon-cutting ceremony was held on 24 April 2026 to formally induct the F-35A into the 35th Fighter Wing.
+The F-35A's arrival makes Misawa the first Pacific Air Forces base in the Western Pacific to receive the type.
+As part of the transition, the 13th and 14th Fighter Squadrons will replace their F-16 Fighting Falcons with F-35As; the wing is planned to grow from 36 F-16s to 48 F-35As.